Set Up Keycard Encoders

 If the status shows Not connected, extract the zip and run the

-.batfile.✓ The agent appears under Registered Agents with status details.
+.batfile.✓ The agent appears under Registered Agents with status details. ✓ AVA uses this live status when deciding whether an encoder is available.

 Step 7: Set encoding defaults